Mwiche96/OhMyGrid/docs/impact.md

     ![map](images/impact/MAPOG.jpg){: .img-border }

 **dvlp.energy** ![dvlp.energy](images/impact/dvlp-logo-purple.svg){width=40px}
 ???
-"With dvlp.energy, you can quickly and easily find the right space for your solar, wind or storage projects — and keep track of your entire project pipeline at all times.
+"With dvlp.energy, you can quickly and easily find the right space for your solar, wind or storage projects.
 (Click Me)"

     [**Link to website**](https://www.dvlp.energy/en)"